Please contact Biosecurity 13 25 23 if you see bee swarms or unusual bee activity

 More information on Asian honey bees, their appearance and associated symptoms once infected with varroa mites is available online at biosecurity.qld.gov.au, or view the varroa mite pest alert.

 See this site for theexclusion zone for movement of bees and bee products currently in pace: ttps://www.daf.qld.gov.au/__data/assets/pdf_file/0010/384427/Townsville-bee-detection-June-2016-10km-movement-order-most-recent.pdf

 Reproduced from a biosecurity alert issued by Biosecurity Queensland.

-Asian honey bees will be hard for ordinary people recognise unless they are quite familiar with European honey bees.
+Asian honey bees will be hard for ordinary people recognize unless they are quite familiar with European honey bees.
 While they have the same shape, the Asian honey bee on the left is much smaller than the European honey bee on the right.

 Please contact Biosecurity 13 25 23 if you see bee swarms or unusual bee activity.
 Asian Honey Bees carrying Varroa mite have been detected in our region.